 SOURCE: U.S. National Institutes of Health, National Cancer Institute, www.cancer.gov

 Viewers share their comments

 Kidney Cancer - Symptoms Question: What were your symptoms of kidney cancer?

 Kidney Cancer - Prognosis Question: What is the prognosis for your kidney cancer?

 Kidney Cancer - Treatment Question: What was the treatment for your kidney cancer?

-Kidney Cancer - Risk Factors Question: What risk factors did you have for kidney cancer when it was diagnosed?
+Kidney Cancer - Risk Factors Question: What risk factors did you or someone you know have for kidney cancer?

 Kidney Cancer - Diagnosis Question: How was your kidney cancer diagnosed?